Trihalomethane: Occurrence and production

 Chloroform is produced by heating mixtures of methane or methyl chloride with chlorine.
 Dichloromethane is a coproduct.

+Bromochlorofluoromethane is one of the simplest possible stable chiral compounds, and is used for studies.

 Regulation

 Trihalomethanes were the subject of the first drinking water regulations issued after passage of the U.S. Safe Drinking Water Act in 1974.

 The EPA limits the total concentration of the four chief constituents (chloroform, bromoform, bromodichloromethane, and dibromochloromethane), referred to as total trihalomethanes (TTHM), to 80 parts per billion in treated water.

 Traces of chloroform are produced in swimming pools.